directormac/mkra.dev/src/content/post/markdown-elements/index.md

 ---
-title: "A post of Markdown elements"
+title: A post of Markdown elements
-description: "This post is for testing and listing a number of different markdown elements"
+description: This post is for testing and listing a number of different markdown elements
-publishDate: "22 Feb 2023"
+publishDate: 22 Feb 2023
 updatedDate: 22 Jan 2024
-tags: ["test", "markdown"]
+tags:
+  - test
+  - markdown
+draft: true
 ---
 ## This is a H2 Heading

 ### This is a H3 Heading